venus21121/venus21121/README.md

 ## 🚀 About Me

-I'm Venus, a **Mathematics and Computer Science** graduate with a passion for:
-- 🧩 Solving challenging coding problems.
-- 💻 Building innovative projects on GitHub.
-- 🌐 Exploring cloud technologies (currently learning AWS).
+I’m Venus, a junior software engineer and UBC Mathematics & Computer Science graduate.
+I enjoy solving problems and building innovative, real-world projects.

-I'm excited to keep expanding my skills and sharing my journey with the world!
+I’m excited to keep expanding my skills and sharing my journey with the world!

 ---